ArthurGareginyan/all-meta-tags/readme.txt

 = How does it work? =
 First, go to page “Settings” —> “All Meta Tags”.
-On the plugin page you find the fields where you can enter your ID (meta key “content” value from your verification code), URL to to the your social network profile or name of your social network profile. to verify your website.
+On the plugin page you find the fields where you can enter your ID (meta key “content” value from your verification code), URL to the your social network profile or name of your social network profile. to verify your website.

 = How much of description I can enter in the text field? =